-In addition, we have a Speech Therapist, Behavior Interventionist, a part time Mental Health Therapist, five Special Education teachers, Community Education Coordinator, and Law Enforcement Liaison.
-Nursing services are contracted through the Clearwater County Community Public Health.
-Our school employs 35 other licensed teachers and 29 non-licensed personnel.
-Student transportation is provided through a contract with the Stein Bus Company.
+In addition, we have a Speech Therapist, Behavior Interventionist, a full time Mental Health Therapist, six Special Education teachers, Community Education Coordinator, and a School Resource Officer.
+Nursing services are contracted through the Clearwater County Nursing Services.
+Our school employs 41 other licensed teachers and 35 non-licensed personnel.
+Student transportation is provided through a private contractor.